A logo showing the text blog.marcnuri.com

 The file provides a definition for 2 beans and a single route.

-method will be called.
-As I explained before, this will add 2 rows to the users
+The first bean (populate) will be instantiated during the application startup and the populate method will be called.
+As I explained before, this will add 2 rows to the users table.

-) is an instance of the RowProcessor
+The second bean (rowProcessor) is an instance of the RowProcessor class defined earlier.

-).
+Finally, we can see the route definition (cassandra-route).
 The route starts from a timer that runs every 5 seconds.
-It then performs a CQL query that will fetch all users
+It then performs a CQL query that will fetch all users from the test Keyspace in the DC1-K8Demo datacenter.
+The resulting list of rows will be processed by the processor bean and the resulting string will be logged.

 Running the example